wallace-js/wallace/README.md

 ### Configuration

-You need to set flags in your babel config to use certain features:
+You can toggle flags in your babel config to disable certain features for cutting edge performance and bundle size:

+1.  `useBase` - enables use of `base` in components.
-1.  useControllers - enables use of `ctrl` in components.
+2.  `useControllers` - enables use of `ctrl` in components.
-2.  useMethods - adds the `methods` helper to components.
+3.  `useMethods` - adds the `methods` helper to components.
-3.  useParts - enables use of parts.
+4.  `useParts` - enables use of parts.
-4.  useStubs - enables the use of stubs.
+5.  `useStubs` - enables the use of stubs.

-The types (and therefore tool tips) are unaffected by these flags, and will treat them all as being true.
+These flags default to true, unless you specify `flags` in the plugin config, in which case they default to false and you need to explicitly enable those you want:

 ```tsx
 module.exports = {